I've been dependent on a lot of substances over the years.

 According to the research, it’s particularly helpful when it comes to withdrawal from nicotine and opioids (16, 17).

-I take this theanine from Amazon.
+I take this theanine.
 It improves my mood, helps me focus and cancels out the jitters of my morning coffee.
 It’s sort of like meditation in a pill.
 My mind has a tendency to jump around a lot, and theanine helps me “zero in” on what I’m doing.

 However, too much theanine can also make people anxious.
 This is because theanine increases alpha brain waves, and I found out from my neurofeedback practitioner that very high alpha brain waves can actually cause anxiety.
 I usually take just 200 mg, but you should experiment and see how much you can tolerate.